 \subsubsection{Olfaction-Vision Navigation}

 For navigation augmented by vision, we train and evaluate a multimodal machine learning model for understanding olfaction-vision relationships.
 Figure \ref{fig:ovlamArch} shows the main architecture.
 It employs a CLIP-based vision encoder \cite{zhai2023siglip} to extract visual features from images.
 A separate 12-layer fully connected encoder processes chemical data from olfactory sensors, converting it into 138-dimension olfactory embeddings.
-We call this model \textit{COLIP (Contrastive Olfaction-Language-Image Pre-training} since it is built on the original CLIP model.
+We call this model \textit{COLIP (Contrastive Olfaction-Language-Image Pre-training)} since it builds on the original CLIP model.
 A learned linear layer projects both visual and olfactory embeddings into a shared 512-dimension latent space, ensuring compatibility before further processing.
 A graph associator learns joint relationships between the projected visual and olfactory embeddings.
-Two such models were evaluated to assess tradeoffs in different architectures: a simple fully-connected network and a graph attention network (GAT).
-Both models used the same 12-layer encoder.
+We evaluated two such models to assess tradeoffs in different architectures: a simple fully-connected network and a graph attention network (GAT).
+Both models use the same 12-layer encoder.
 The GAT captured more complex associations between the projected visual and olfactory embeddings, but we found difficulties in reliable performance when exporting to a format that could run at the edge on the UAV.
 As a result, we do not leverage it for the final analysis because the extra computation and inference time required to run the model would contrast with our desire to run all computation fully at the edge.
-More details on the training parameters for these models is available in Section \ref{sec:sm_ovm_details} in the Supplementary Material.
+Section \ref{sec:sm_ovm_details} in the Supplementary Material presents more details on the training parameters for these models.

 Just like its predecessor, COLIP undergoes contrastive training using an InfoNCE (Information Noise Contrastive Estimation) loss to align olfactory and visual embeddings, encouraging the model to associate corresponding pairs closely in the latent space.
-These modality pairs are encoded together, effectively binding them in the process.
-These encoders are optimized through the InfoNCE loss \cite{oord2019representationnceloss} shown below.
+These modality pairs encode together, effectively binding them in the process.
+We optimize these encoders through the InfoNCE loss \cite{oord2019representationnceloss} shown below.